tebl/C64-Pi1541-Module/README.md

 # PI1541 Hat
-OK, so the new and shiny SD2IEC wasn't all you wanted from a lowcost floppy emulation solution.
-Sure, there are other good solutions out there for those willing and able to put a lot of money into the FPGA-based ones - personally I can sort of afford it if I started saving last year, but I don't want my other retro computers to think I'm biased towards the Commodore-stuff so options were found wanting... even still, you have to spend that money before it get's spent on something I actually need!
+OK, so the new and shiny SD2IEC wasn't all you wanted from a lowcost floppy emulation solution for your Commodore 64!
+Sure, there are other good solutions out there for those willing and able to put a lot of money into the FPGA-based alternatives - personally can see myself affording one of them someday, but that needs saving up some money I don't currently have.
+Also, I don't want my other retro computers to think I'm completely biased towards the Commodore-stuff so options were needed...

 Thankfully, some enterprising folks have taken it upon themselves to create a solution based on the Raspberry Pi (3B or newer) and with some extra